Tamworth Borough Council: Governance

 Tamworth Borough Council provides district-level services.
 County-level services are provided by Staffordshire County Council.
 There are no civil parishes in the borough, which is an unparished area.

 Political control

-The council has been under Labour majority control since the 2024 election.
+The council came under Labour majority control in the 2024 election, they lost control in 2026.

 Political control of the council since 1974 reforms took effect has been as follows: